 03 of 10

 Like most South African towns, Knysna has its own informal settlement, or township.
-Several companies offer township tours, which give township residents much needed income while also offering visitors an insight into the life of the local Xhosa people.
-While exploring the township's ramshackle streets, you'll meet new people, visit local schools and businesses and even have the opportunity to sample authentic African cuisine.
+Companies like Emzini Tours offer township tours, which give residents much needed income while also offering visitors an insight into the life of the local Xhosa people.
+While exploring the township's ramshackle streets, you'll make new friends, visit local schools and businesses and even have the opportunity to sample authentic African cuisine.

 04 of 10

 Knysna supports a variety of different habitats, making it an optimum spot for birding throughout the year.
-Look out for waders and sea birds at Woodbourne Marsh and alongside the causeway to Leisure Island; and for African Fish Eagles upriver of the N2 bridge over the lagoon.
-In particular, keen birders should keep an eye out for the Knysna Lourie, an endemic woodland species with striking green-blue plumage and unmistakeable scarlet-colored under-wings.Continue to 5 of 10 below.
+Look out for waders and sea birds at Woodbourne Marsh and alongside the causeway to Leisure Island; and for African fish eagles upriver of the N2 bridge over the lagoon.
+In particular, keen birders should keep an eye out for the Knysna turaco, an endemic woodland species with striking green-blue plumage and unmistakeable scarlet-colored under-wings.Continue to 5 of 10 below.

 05 of 10

-Recently established as a Hope Spot in recognition of its marine biodiversity, Knysna is hotspot for scuba divers.
-The lagoon is home to several interesting macro species, including the endemic and endangered Knysna Seahorse.
-At around four inches/ 10 centimeters in length, divers will need a keen eye to spot this species; however, there are plenty of larger animals to look out for as well.
+Recently established as a Hope Spot in recognition of its marine biodiversity, Knysna is a prime destination for scuba divers.
+The lagoon is home to several interesting macro species, including the endemic and endangered Knysna seahorse.
+At around 4 inches/ 10 centimeters in length, divers will need a good eye to spot this species; however, there are plenty of larger animals to look out for as well.
 A favorite dive site is the wreck of the Paquita, a German ship sunk in 1903.

 06 of 10